#[derive(Model)]

 Cannot be used on relation fields.

-feature and that the field type implements serde::Serialize and
+and that T implements serde::Serialize and serde::Deserialize.

 §Relation attributes